 How to do the reverse plank

-- Sit on the floor on your buttock, legs extended straight in front of you.
+- Sit on the floor on your buttocks, legs extended straight in front of you.
 Put your hands on the ground at your sides, fingers pointing forward.

 - Now push up until your arms are extended, and make sure they’re below your shoulder and your body forms a straight line from head to toe.